3.7. Inertial sensors

 The inertial sensors include a 3-axis accelerometer, 3-axis gyro, and 3-axis magnetometer, all connected to a shared I²C bus connected to the ATmega32U4’s I²C interface.
 The specific inertial sensor chips used on a Zumo 32U4 depend on its version:

-- The v1.1 version uses an LSM6DS33 accelerometer and gyro and an LIS3MDL magnetometer.
+- The Zumo 32U4 OLED and the Zumo 32U4 (original LCD version), v1.1, use an LSM6DS33 accelerometer and gyro and an LIS3MDL magnetometer.

 Level shifters built into the main board allow the inertial sensors, which operate at 3.3 V, to be connected to the ATmega32U4 (operating at 5 V).
 The sensors, level shifters, and I²C pull-up resistors are connected to the SDA (digital pin 2, or PD1) and SCL (digital pin 3, or PD0) pins on the AVR by default, but they can be disconnected by cutting the surface-mount jumpers labeled “2 = SDA” and “3 = SCL” on the board to allow those pins to be used for other purposes.

 We recommend carefully reading the datasheets listed above to understand how these sensors work and how to use them.

 Using the sensors

 The Zumo32U4 library (see Section 6) includes functions that help configure and read the inertial sensors, and it abstracts details of the specific sensor ICs to make it easier to write programs that will work on all versions of the Zumo 32U4.
 The library includes some example programs that demonstrate how to use the sensors.